 Pennsylvania – UPDATED

-All COVID-19 restrictions for businesses have been lifted.
-The masking order will remain in place until 70% of Pennsylvania adults are fully vaccinated, and those who are fully vaccinated are not required to wear a mask during certain activities.
+All COVID-19 restrictions for businesses have been lifted, including the mask mandate.
 Businesses must continue to enforce social distancing and clean and disinfect commonly touched surfaces.

 For more information, visit www.governor.pa.gov/covid-19.